PACT Act 2022 & Camp Lejeune Justice Act Become Law

 These illnesses have destroyed the lives of many Camp Lejeune veterans and their families.
 John Carberg, a U.S. Marine Corps veteran, died of bladder cancer believed to stem from Camp Lejeune water contamination.

-His son Chris Carberg expresses hope that the Camp Lejeune Justice Act will help his family.
+His son Chris Carberg shared hope that the Camp Lejeune Justice Act would help his family and countless others.

-“Many families are going to feel like they are being seen and heard for the very first time.
-Many of us have lost our loved ones as a result of the toxic exposure, and this [...] makes a statement that the military and the government acknowledge us.”
+“Many families are feeling like they are being seen and heard for the very first time.
+Many of us have lost our loved ones as a result of the toxic exposure, and this act made a statement that the military and the government acknowledge us.”

 — Chris Carberg, son of Camp Lejeune Veteran John Carberg

-Sadly, Camp Lejeune veterans were denied justice and compensation for far too long.
-While the VA allowed these veterans to still pursue VA benefits, many of their claims were denied.
+Sadly, Camp Lejeune veterans have been denied justice and compensation for far too long.
+While the VA allowed these veterans to pursue VA benefits, many of their claims were denied.

 • As recently as 2022, 3 in 4 Camp Lejeune veterans had their requests for VA benefits denied.

-The government and VA treatment of Camp Lejeune victims stand in sharp contrast to the treatment of U.S. veterans with mesothelioma, who are often awarded full disability benefits provided they have the needed asbestos exposure evidence that links their condition to military service.
+The government’s and the VA’s treatment of Camp Lejeune victims stands in sharp contrast to the treatment of U.S. veterans with mesothelioma, who are often awarded full disability benefits if their condition is linked to military service.

 Take Action Thanks to the PACT Act and Camp Lejeune Justice Act

-If you or a loved one served at Camp Lejeune and later got sick or died, the PACT Act and Camp Lejeune Justice Act may allow you to get financial aid and a sense of closure.
+If you or a loved one served or lived at Camp Lejeune and later got sick or died, the PACT Act and Camp Lejeune Justice Act may provide financial aid and a sense of closure.

 With legal help, you can determine if you are eligible to pursue a Camp Lejeune drinking water settlement and receive financial compensation.